Greg-T8/Notebook/topics/concepts/unit_testing.md

 <details open><summary>The Goal of Unit Testing</summary>

 ## Goal of Unit Testing
+Code tends to deteriorate.
+Each time you change something in a code base, the amount of disorder in it, or entropy, increases.
+Without proper care, such as constant cleaning and refactoring, the system becomes increasingly complex and disorganized.
+Tests help overturn this tendency.

 The goal of unit testing is to enable sustainable growth of the software project.
 As projects progress through their lifecycle, stagnation occurs when there are no tests or the tests are of poor quality.